bdusell/rau/docs/details.rst

    the token vocabulary during the data preparation step.
 #.
 Efficiently precomputes and caches sinusoidal positional encodings in the
    transformer.
 #.
+If training is interrupted or crashes, it can be resumed from the last
+   checkpoint using the ``--continue`` option.
+The final result will be equivalent to having run training without interruption.
+#.
 Parameters can be optimized using either simple gradient descent or Adam.
    This can be configured with ``--optimizer``.
 #.
 Supports minibatching with padding.
 For the sake of efficiency, Rau groups